Gael-Troadec/K3s-Pi5-Lab/README.md

 If you want to replicate this setup on a Raspberry Pi, follow these steps:

 ### 1. Install K3s
-First, install the lightweight Kubernetes engine on the Pi (with user permissions enabled):
+First, install the lightweight Kubernetes engine on the Pi:

 ```bash
 curl -sfL [https://get.k3s.io](https://get.k3s.io) | INSTALL_K3S_EXEC="--write-kubeconfig-mode 644" sh -